 Regarding Part 1….what I call The Rocket Part

 Up until a few years ago, the rocket mass heater community built heaters with this “j-tube” design.
 However, as the rocket mass heater community and brilliant innovator Peter Van Den Berg continued to experiment and refine the “j-tube” rocket mass heater designs, a second design evolved, which is called the ‘batch box’.
 Instead of periodically inserting fuel into a vertical wood feed as occurs in the “j-tube” design, you place a load of fuel in the ‘batch box’ – all at once.
+Putting a load of fuel in will seem more familiar to most people, as this is what we do when we create an outdoor fire, or when we fire up a cast iron wood stove…we gather a load of wood, put it in, and light it up.
 This results in more of an “L” shape.

 “It appears that for bell sizing, an 8″ J-tube is fairly similar in capacity to a 6” batch box designed according to Peter van den Berg’s formulas at batchrocket.eu.” – wonderful contributor at http://www.permies.com.